it-projects-llc/tg-addons/tg_website_event_sale_combo_tickets/README.rst

 - Fill all fields registration data

-- Pay for registration, if required
+- Pay for registration for the event, if required

 - RESULT: you will have at least 2 registrations.
   One is the event, that you have just registered.